Representing Random Utility Choice Models with Neural Networks: Introduction

 In contrast with the above approach, a growing number of papers employ generic ML classifiers and relax the probabilistic structure of parametric choice models altogether.
-For example, \cite{chen2019use} and~\cite{chen2020decision} train random forests to predict choices, while \cite{jiang2020high} use a graphical Lasso method.
+For example, \cite{chen2019use} and~\cite{chen2020decision} train tree ensembles to predict choices, while \cite{jiang2020high} use a graphical Lasso method.
 The resulting probabilistic models have the ability to capture a variety of choice behaviors including complementarities between products~\citep{jiang2020high}, contextual effects~\citep{rosenfeld2020predicting}, and even irrational behaviors~\citep{berbeglia2018generalized}.
-Many of these models amount to a class of universal approximators, which generally violates the RUM principle~\citep{mcfadden2000mixed}.
+Several of these models amount to a class of universal approximators, which generally violates the RUM principle~\citep{mcfadden2000mixed}.
 Despite their strong predictive power demonstrated in recent literature, these model-free methods are in theory harder to estimate from limited data, and they may not capture generalizable relationships.
-For example, the importance of modelling the substitution behavior realistically is highlighted by the randomized experiment of \cite{feldman2018customer} in the context of assortment optimisation.
+For example, the importance of modeling the substitution behavior realistically is highlighted by the randomized experiment of \cite{feldman2018customer} in the context of assortment optimization.
 Reflecting this challenge, our approach combines the RUM principle, as depicted by~\citet{mcfadden2000mixed}, with the expressive power of neural networks.
 RUMnets are also closely related to the class of rank-based choice models~\citep{rusmevichientong2006nonparametric,farias2013nonparametric}.
-A key contribution of our work, however, is to capture varying contextual attributes.
+However, an important limitation of these models is that they cannot easily leverage contextual product and customer attributes.
+By extending ranking-based models to varying contextual attributes, our work helps advance research on an important ``open problem'' in that line of research.